Amik-Sen-Fun/scrapy/docs/topics/spiders.rst

            <topics-addons>`.
 The final settings are available in the
            :meth:`start_requests` method and later.
-However, crawler created at the time of :meth:`from_crawler` doesn't have most of its components initialized, hence :meth:`engine_started` signal handler may be a better place than :meth:`start_requests` to get a fully initialized crawler.
+However, crawler created at the time of :meth:`from_crawler` doesn't have most of its components initialized, hence :func:`engine_started` signal handler may be a better place than :meth:`start_requests` to get a fully initialized crawler.